 Hi there!
 I’m Elmar Mammadov, a career changer and tech career specialist.

-Although I was always interested in coding, the first degree I got in college was actually that of the Medical Doctor.
+Although I was always interested in coding, the first degree I got in college was actually that of a Medical Doctor.

 After a few years of practicing medicine, I realized I wanted to explore a career in research and went on to get a job as a neuroscience research scientist, where I performed experiments related to brain psychopharmacology.